All Products

 6. Add the ALB instance to the security group and test the result.

 1. Log on to Client03 and run the curl http://Domain name command.
 The following figure shows that the curl: (7) Failed connect to *********:80; Connection timed out packet is returned.
-This packet indicates that access Client03 is denied by the ALB instance.
+This packet indicates that access from Client03 is denied by the ALB instance.

 image

-2. Log on to Client04 and run the curl http://Domain name command. the following figure shows that the Hello World !
+2. Log on to Client04 and run the curl http://Domain name command.
+The following figure shows that the Hello World!
 This is ECS01. packet is returned.
 This packet indicates that Client04 can access the ALB instance.

 image